syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 #### Change to Fit to Page

-Set the value for `SfPdfViewer.ZoomMode` to `ZoomMode.FitToPage` enumeration.
+You can change the `SfPdfViewer.ZoomMode` using the `ZoomMode.FitToPage` enumeration.
 It will magnify the PDF document so that the entire PDF page is visible in the view port.
-Refer to the following code example.
+Refer to the following code example:

 {% tabs %}
 {% highlight xaml %}